Hierarchical Adversarial Bandits for Online Configuration Optimization: Introduction

-To leverage the structural information inherent in the problem setup, we propose a hierarchical MAB algorithm called \revision{\emph{Adversarial Bandit over Bandits} (\EXP32). } Our algorithm utilizes multiple instances of other well-known adversarial bandit algorithms \revision{like EXP3 \cite{auer2002nonstochastic} or Tsallis-INF \cite{zimmert2021tsallis}; } refer to \autoref{fig:system} for an illustration.
-At the \revision{first tier of our hierarchy, denoted also as the clusters level, a \emph{parent} bandits algorithm (e.g., EXP3 or Tsallis-INF), looking at each cluster as a \emph{virtual arm}, } determines which cluster to engage in the current time step.
+To leverage the structural information inherent in the problem setup, we propose a hierarchical MAB algorithm called \revision{\emph{Adversarial Bandit over Bandits} (\EXP32). } Refer to Figure \ref{fig:system} for an illustration.
+Our algorithm utilizes multiple instances of other well-known adversarial bandit algorithms \revision{like the classical EXP3 \cite{auer2002nonstochastic} or Tsallis-INF \cite{zimmert2021tsallis}}, known to have the ``best of two worlds" property.
+Given the arms' partition, at the \revision{first level (tier) of our hierarchy, a \emph{parent} bandits algorithm (e.g., EXP3 or Tsallis-INF), looking at each cluster as a \emph{virtual arm}, } determines which cluster to engage in the current time step.
 Subsequently, a second-level \revision{algorithm, denoted as a \emph{child} bandit algorithm (e.g., EXP3 or Tsallis-INF)}, specific to each cluster, is activated to select the next arm within the chosen cluster.
 By design, employing known adversarial algorithms allows us to benefit from their known strengths in adversarial settings.
-At the same time, the clustering approach enables us to exploit the underlying metric, as similar configurations tend to yield similar outcomes (i.e., they satisfy the Lipschitz condition).
-While the fundamental concept of our algorithm is easy to understand, we have not encountered similar solutions or setups in existing literature.
+At the same time, the clustering approach enables us to exploit the underlying metric, as similar configurations tend to yield similar outcomes (i.e., they satisfy the Lipschitz condition). \revisionKDD{While hierarchical 'bandit-over-bandit' structures have been explored for model selection \cite{agarwal2017corralling}, our work uniquely adapts this architecture for spatial decomposition in metric spaces.
+This allows us to exploit local Lipschitz properties in configuration tuning without the complexity of meta-learning regularizers.}